UK invoice checklist for service businesses

 - Add VAT if your business is not VAT registered.

-- Delete sent invoices without a record.
+- Delete sent invoices without keeping a record.

 COMMON MISTAKES